 For serious bikers and serious biking missions, a dedicated biking jersey and biking jacket are likely the way to go.
 However, for bike commuting, biking casually around town, or for a person who wants to cross-purpose their jackets, there are a few great options in this review for biking.

 We loved the Outdoor Research Tantrum for mountain biking missions because it allowed us to carry it around our waist with the included waist belt without needing to carry an additional pack, either on our back or on the bike.
 However, it doesn't hold up well to the rain.
-Our Editors' Choice Award winning Rab Windveil would be our top recommendation for commuting or riding when water might come into the equation, and you can easily stuff it into your pack or panniers when not in use.
-Other good choices are the Marmot Ether DriClime Hoody for cooler temperatures and seasons, and the Arc'teryx Squamish Hoody for wearing over the top of other layers and clothing.
+A few great choices for bike commuting are the Marmot Ether DriClime Hoody for cooler temperatures and seasons, and the Arc'teryx Squamish Hoody for wearing over the top of other layers and clothing.

 A wind breaker for backcountry skiing?
 You might be surprised that we say "Yes!"
 While our go-to backcountry skiing jacket is without doubt the Arc'teryx Alpha FL, our Editors' Choice Award winning hardshell jacket, there are countless days when simply carrying a wind breaker can save a lot of weight and space in the bag, and is more than sufficient.
 The majority of ski days in Colorado and California are dry and mostly clear, meaning that we don't really need waterproof protection.
 If the air is calm we typically skin up in only an underlayer, utilizing a shell exclusively for the descent.
 And if the wind is howling, as it often is, then a wind breaker shell can often be more comfortable than a hardshell due to its ability to breathe easier.
 Similarly, on spring ski days we find that it is usually perfectly sunny and borderline hot, where the only protection we need from a shell, if any, is from the wind.
 Granted, if it is a powder day, storming at all, or likely to storm, we would always choose a hardshell first, but for the majority of the ski days in a season in places like the Sierras or Colorado, a wind breaker is enough.

 Our Top Pick for Backcountry Skiing is the Arc'teryx Squamish Hoody.
 It is designed to fit and look almost exactly like their much higher priced hardshells, but is constructed with only a single layer.
 Its storm hood, adjustable cuffs, and lower drop hem in the back make it a great option for sunny weather skiing.
 Its fit also allows for layering beneath.
-The Rab Windveil Jacket and the Patagonia Alpine Houdini are also appropriate options for skiing in, giving enough protection and room to layer beneath.
+The Patagonia Alpine Houdini is also appropriate option for skiing, giving enough protection and room to layer beneath.
 We wouldn't really use any of the other jackets here for skiing, mostly because they are harder to layer winter clothing beneath.

 Hanging Around Town